kazimuth/tendon/DESIGN.md

 differences from:

-- cbindgen: does a lot more
+- cbindgen: this does a lot more
-- language binding systems: manual
+- language binding systems: this isn't manual
 - wasm-bindgen: this'll call it for you

 ...